noah-schechter/docs/pages/docs/searching-and-visualizing-data.md

 # {% $markdoc.frontmatter.title %}

 Atlos provides many options to slice and dice your data—you can view your catalog on a map, in cards, or in a table.
 It’s also easy to sort, search, and filter incidents.
+Navigate to the Incidents page to view your catalog.

-## Sorting Data
+## Sorting data
 There are five ways to sort incidents on Atlos.
 The platform remembers your choice of sorting the next time you navigate to the Incidents page.
 - _Newest Added_ shows the incident most recently added first.
 - _Oldest Added_ shows the incident least recently added first.